harveysanders/javascript-thinking-in-objects/README.md

 Get use to the term _instance_, you'll be using it often when discussing your work, and it generally refers to an object of a particular type that _is now in existence_.
 A blueprint or a Class are abstract, they refer to the _concept_ of a type of object, whereas an instance _is_ the object.

 To invoke a constructor of a Class, most languages use the keyword _new_, as in `var myCar = new Car("red");`.
-In this example, we've created an instance of a car, passing in the String "red" to its constructor function, presumably the color of the car, and we've assigned it to a
+In this example, we've created an instance of a car, passing in the String "red" to its constructor function, presumably the color of the car, and we've assigned the new instance of the `Car to a variable named `myCar`.

-In fact, although there's little reason to do so, all built-in or primative objects in JavaScript, like Numbers and Strings, can be built using their constructors:
+In fact, although there's little reason to do so, all built-in or primitive objects in JavaScript, like Numbers and Strings, can be built using their constructors:

 ```javascript
 var num = new Number(1);